 Rudy Kurniawan is the antagonist.
 A “geeky kid drinking Merlot”, Kurniawan would con some of the world’s foremost wine connoisseurs into buying tens of millions of dollars worth of wine.

 We won’t spoil the twist.
 We’ll only say that what Kurniawan was selling was, well, Sour Grapes.

 The infamous Fyre Festival rudely introduced a generation of millennials and their younger counterparts to the realities of fraud.
 Fyre: The Greatest Party That Never Happened memorializes the time when hundreds of stoked music buffs were stranded on an unforgiving Bahamian island without shelter, sufficient food, or water.

 It also documents how Fyre Festival founder Billy McFarland engaged in criminal fraud warranting a six-year prison sentence.

 It’s a must-see documentary for those interested in how Generation Social is putting its twist on financial deception.

 It’s not difficult for financial institutions to get into trouble.
 Criminals and cheats cleverly disguise their misdeeds, and it’s not always easy for financial institutions to learn exactly who they’re doing business with.

 The stories and subjects that these documentaries feature aren’t guilty of forgivable negligence.
 They’re examples of intentional, gross misconduct that is generally of the criminal sort.
-Look no further than Bernie Madoff, Billy McFarland, Elizabeth Holmes, and Marc Dreier for evidence of willful financial deceit.
+Look no further than Bernie Madoff, Billy McFarland, Elizabeth Holmes, and Marc Dreier for evidence of wilful financial deceit.